heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

 - Class: `TransportModePanel`
 - Module: `MSDKUI`

-In case of `WaypointList` you would set the class name to _WaypointList_.
+In case of `WaypointList`, you would set the class name to _WaypointList_.

 <center><p>
   <img src="./Images/xcode_custom_class.png" width="350"/>